m9stafa05/m9stafa05/README.md

 # 💫 About Me:
-Hi there!
-I'm a passionate Flutter developer with a solid background in frontend development.
-I started my journey building responsive websites using HTML, CSS, and JavaScript, and later transitioned into mobile development, where I found my passion for creating beautiful, high-performance cross-platform apps using Flutter and Dart.
+I'm a Flutter developer in training with a background in frontend web development (HTML, CSS, JavaScript).
+I'm passionate about building clean, responsive apps and growing my skills in Flutter and Dart.

-🔧 I enjoy turning complex problems into simple, elegant solutions.
-Whether it's building pixel-perfect UIs or integrating APIs, I'm always looking to grow, learn, and build something meaningful.

 ## 🌐 Socials: